xavierbatistafernandes/Foxes-and-Rabbits/README.md

 $ export OMP_NUM_THREADS=<number of threads>
 ```

+Replace `<number of threads>` with the desired numbers of threads to be launched during execution.

 For OpenMP documentation, see:
 - https://www.openmp.org/
 - http://gcc.gnu.org/projects/gomp
 - https://computing.llnl.gov/tutorials/openMP/

-### Open Message Passing Interface (OpenMPI)
+### 2. Open Message Passing Interface (OpenMPI)
 This project also utilizes the Message Passing Interface (MPI) implementation called OpenMPI.

 MPI enables parallelization not only in shared-memory systems but also in distributed-memory systems, such as clusters of computers.

-To execute the simulation across multiple computers, a cluster setup is required, which is beyond the scope of this repository.
+To execute the simulation across multiple computers, a cluster setup is required, but setting it up is beyond the scope of this repository.

 To run the simulation using OpenMPI on a single machine, you can use the following command: